Corpus Christi Catastrophic Injury Attorneys

 - Emotional damage due to the new body image

 Those suffering from a severe burn injury often require long-term care that includes surgeries, physical therapy, rehabilitation, and assisted care with completing daily tasks.

 The eyes are particularly susceptible to damage in many types of accidents, which may result in partial or complete loss of vision.
-Some of the causes of accidental blindness include penetrating trauma to the eyes; particles becoming embedded in the eye; chemicals; or electric shock.
-Though damage to vision can sometimes be reversed through immediate treatment, many people are left with ongoing blindness due to their injury.
+Some of the causes of accidental blindness include penetrating trauma to the eyes, particles becoming embedded in the eye, chemicals, or electric shock.
+Though immediate treatment can sometimes reverse damage to vision, accidents leave many people with ongoing blindness.

 Head injuries may cause blindness either by damage to the parts of the brain that control vision, as well as damage to the optic nerves.
-Optic nerve damage may, in some cases, be repaired through surgery, resulting in the individual regaining some or all of his or her vision.
+Surgery may, in some cases, repair optic nerve damage, resulting in the individual regaining some or all of his or her vision.